 Developing Investigational Drugs Ready for Clinical Testing

-Scientists working with NCATS’ Preclinical Therapeutic Development Branch, including those in the Therapeutics for Rare and Neglected Diseases and Bridging Interventional Development Gaps programs, will identify and optimize new drug candidates for opioid misuse and addiction and for pain.
+Scientists working with NCATS’ Preclinical Therapeutic Development Branch, including those in the Therapeutics for Rare and Neglected Diseases and Bridging Interventional Development Gaps programs, are identifing and optimizing new drug candidates for opioid misuse and addiction and for pain and opioid use disorder.
 Researchers will determine which candidates can be further developed and tested to enable IND applications to the FDA and subsequent early-phase testing in humans.
 Available resources include medicinal chemistry, pharmacology, testing of the metabolic properties of compounds, compound safety profiles, optimal drug formulation for administration in humans, and manufacturing methods to produce sufficient quantities of potential drugs for preclinical and clinical evaluation.